What is a Headache

 Ways to Manage Headaches

-- Keep a log of any headache and what you are doing to manage it daily using a journal.
+- Keep a log of any headache and what you are doing to manage it daily using the My STORITM app or a journal.

 - Identify causes or triggers for your headache.